krasimir/techy/examples/rss-generation/index.md

 	  &lt;/channel>
 	&lt;/rss>

 The actual generation of the items is happening in a custom function `rss`.
 Techy gives you ability to write such functions and put whatever you need there.
 All you have to do is to create a file with the function's name ending on `techy.js` and the library will include it in the global scope.
-The good thing is that it is executed in the context of the current page so for example `this.get` or `this.set` are valid methods.
+It's also nice that it is executed in the context of the current page so for example `this.get` or `this.set` are valid methods.

 	// blog/rss.techy.js